crittermartin/crittercism-graphite/README.md

 5. Edit ccconfig.js in this directory and fill in your Crittercism and Graphite details.

-6. Run the app by typing: node cc
+6. Run the app by typing "node cc"

 7. Go to the Graphite browser (usually on port 8080) and make sure data is being populated under app.*